pxg/pxg.github.io/_posts/2026-01-24-magic-keyboard-on-iphone.md

 In a way, using Apple’s Magic Keyboard with an iPhone is the dream combination.
 I love the layout, as it’s the same as the MacBook keyboard.
 I’ve used MacBooks for years, so this avoids any of the awkwardness with adjusting to a slightly different layout.

-Now I already own a Bluetooth Magic Keyboard, I bought it originally to use with my MacBook, basically I never ended up using it because I much prefer the positioning of the trackpad under the keyboard on the MacBook rather than positioning a trackpad at the side [1].
+Now I already own a Bluetooth Magic Keyboard, I bought it originally to use with my MacBook, basically I never ended up using it because I much prefer the positioning of the trackpad under the keyboard on the MacBook rather than positioning a trackpad at the side.
+[I've written a rant about this](#macbook-external-keyboard-and-trackpad-rant).

 ## Pairing
 The keyboard is easy to pair with the iPhone; you just need to switch it on and make sure it’s not paired with any other devices.
 Out of the box, the media keys support iOS shortcuts, which is a nice touch.